Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Discussion and results

 \item Table \ref{tablagrupo2} represents the symmetric part of $\mathcal{D}$ corresponding to Group 2.

 As we mentioned before, Zaragoza's airport (LEZG) is the only airport in Group 2 that does not facilitate passenger aviation.
 That pathological behaviour is clearly detected by the TDA analysis.

 Furthermore, we have observed that airports located in close proximity tend to have similar geometric properties, as it is the case with Asturias (LEAS), Santander (LEXJ), Santiago (LEST), and Vigo (LEVX).
-This phenomenon suggests that TDA analysis is capable of capturing not only the airport capacity, but also other relevant characteristics such as geographical location and origins and destinations of its flights.
+This phenomenon suggests that the point cloud we create based on deviation of trajectories and delays, encodes information regarding geographical location of the airports and origins and destination of its flights.
+TDA analysis is capable of capturing that as we can check in the distances of airports with those similar characteristics.

 \item On Table \ref{tablagrupo12} we show the differences between Group 2 and Group 1.

 We can see that Menorca's airport (LEMH) is close to the airports of Group 2.
 Moreover, its distance to Santander's airport (LEXJ) is one of the closest in $\mathcal{D}$.